-The two projects were just the latest in upgrades to English Field.
+The two projects were just the latest in upgrades to English Field at Union Park.
 In the summer of 2008, the terracing of the hill along the third base/left field line was completed to provide fans with a unique and comfortable way to take in the action.
 When added to the permanent seats in the grandstand, the new terracing allows for approximately 4,000 fans to be accommodated at any given time.
 The terracing includes a sloping, paved walkway to allow for wheelchair access and easy navigation.

 The terrace looks much like one would see in an outdoor amphitheater and features a series of steps/seating areas constructed with VERSA-LOK walls and sod-type pads.
 There is about seven feet of space between each terrace, so there is plenty of room to put blankets down and for children to play.

 Coinciding with the terracing project was the realignment of the left and right field foul line fences.
 Both were cut in tighter to the playing field, significantly reducing the foul territory in the outfield.
 This change not only provided a new element to the play on the field, but it also allowed the terraces to get a little closer to the action, both increasing room for attendance and giving fans another unique viewpoint from which to watch the game.
 This renovation also included the addition of both bullpens.

 An eight-foot wooden outfield fence and a new net backstop behind the plate were installed in 2005.
 The previous spring, a new scoreboard and message center were added along with additional landscaping and a concrete patio behind the stands.